 The planning necessary to make crucial decisions was supported in part by a grant from The William Penn Foundation and the “Bringin’ Back the Bacons for Conservation and Culture” event in the fall of 2011.

-We are currently engaged in a Campaign Planning Study with The North Group to determine our timeline for raising the funds necessary to complete this project.
+We are currently working with The North Group on the continued planning of our expansion.
 If you would like to hear more don’t hesitate to contact Mary at 610.917.1228.

 So after all these years, why are we still looking at peeling paint and plaster?

 The renovation process at the Colonial Theatre has been phased in to allow for a relatively young organization to grow its patron base and ultimately its donor base.
 Our decisions about what to do first have been strategic, and are based on the experiences of organizations that have renovated hundreds of historic theatres across the country.